ytia001/youtube-homepage/README.md

 # youtube-homepage
-Prototype design of Youtube homepage using HTML and CSS
+Prototype design of Youtube homepage using HTML and CSS following the youtube tutorial